hmdhszd/Red-Hat-Certified-System-Administrator-RHCSA/4-Storage/3-Manage and configure LVM storage.md

 ________________________________________________________________________________________________

-# Using disk /dev/sdb, do the following:
+# Create ThinPool and ThinVolume

 ## 1- Create a 5T thin provisioned volume "mythinvol" under the 700M thin pool "mythinpool" in the 800M volume group "myvg".